Mary Tyler Moore: MTM Enterprises

 In 1969, Moore and her husband Grant Tinker founded MTM Enterprises, Inc., which produced The Mary Tyler Moore Show and other successful television shows and films.
 It also included a record label, MTM Records.
 MTM Enterprises produced American sitcoms and drama television series such as Rhoda, Lou Grant and Phyllis (all spin-offs from The Mary Tyler Moore Show), The Bob Newhart Show, The Texas Wheelers, The Bob Crane Show, Three for the Road, The Tony Randall Show, WKRP in Cincinnati, The White Shadow, Friends and Lovers, St. Elsewhere, Newhart, and Hill Street Blues, and was later sold to Television South, an ITV Franchise holder in 1988.
 The MTM logo resembles the Metro Goldwyn Mayer logo, but includes a cat named Mimsie instead of a lion.
-Currently, the shows of MTM Enterprises are distributed by 20th-Century Fox, which is owned by The Walt Disney Company.
+Currently, the shows of MTM Enterprises are distributed by 20th Century-Fox, which is owned by The Walt Disney Company.

 Personal life

-At age 18 in 1955, Moore married 28-year-old salesman Richard Meeker, and within six weeks she was pregnant with her only child, Richard Carleton Meeker Jr. Meeker and Moore divorced in 1962.
+At age 18 in 1955, Moore married her next-door neighbor, 28-year-old cranberry juice salesman Richard Meeker, and within six weeks she was pregnant with her only child, Richard Carleton Meeker Jr., born on July 3, 1956.
+Meeker and Moore divorced in 1962.
 Later that year, Moore married Grant Tinker, a CBS executive and later chairman of NBC, and in 1969 they formed the television production company MTM Enterprises, which created and produced the company's first television series, The Mary Tyler Moore Show.
-Moore and Tinker announced their separation in 1979 and divorced two years later.
+After a 1973 breakup and patch-up, Moore and Tinker announced a permanent separation in 1979 and divorced two years later.
 In the early 1980s, Moore dated Steve Martin and Warren Beatty.
+Another relationship, with Michael Lindsay-Hogg, ended when she wanted to be exclusive and he did not.

-On October 14, 1980, at the age of 24, Moore's son Richard died of an accidental gunshot to the head while handling a small .410 shotgun.
-The model was later taken off the market because of its "hair trigger".
+On October 14, 1980, Moore's son Richard died of an accidental gunshot to the head while handling a small .410 shotgun.
+He was 24 years old.
+The same model was later taken off the market because of its "hair trigger".
 Three and a half weeks earlier, Ordinary People had been released where she played a mother who was grieving over the accidental death of her son.

-Moore married the 15-year-younger cardiologist Robert Levine on November 23, 1983, at the Pierre Hotel in New York City.
-They met when he treated Moore's mother in New York City on a weekend house call, after Moore and her mother returned from a visit to the Vatican where they had a personal audience with Pope John Paul II.
+A 47-year-old Moore married 29-year-old cardiologist Robert Levine on November 23, 1983, at the Pierre Hotel in New York City.
+They met in 1982 when he treated Moore's mother in New York City on a weekend house call, after Moore and her mother returned from a visit to the Vatican where they had a personal audience with Pope John Paul II.
 Moore and Levine remained married for 34 years until her death in 2017.

-Moore struggled with alcohol addiction much of her life but quit drinking and admitted herself into the Betty Ford Center.
+Moore was an alcoholic much of her life but quit drinking in 1984 when she admitted herself into the Betty Ford Center.
+One year after getting sober, she quit her three-pack-a-day cigarette habit.